Cerebral Realities Different for Men and Women

 Though they are complementary, the realities of men and women are very different on the cerebral level.
 For that reason, we should be patient with one another.

-The emotional life between men and women is influenced by the affective necessities and customs of each.
+The emotional life and cerebral realities of men and women are influenced by the effective necessities and customs of each.

 However, it is true that there are certain patterns that repeat with a certain consistency in heterosexual relationships.

 In other words, we’ll say that the cliches and expectations don’t just come from nowhere.
 Women’s expectations concerning men (and vice versa) in the relationship tend to conform to patterns that repeat.
 But they repeat in an individualized manner, like gender.

 It is not good to fall into generalizations.
 We should understand that what biology determines and what society encourages always comes in direct convergence with the livelihoods of each person.
 This includes man or woman and in any condition.

 The emotional convergence between men and women in a relationship

 We always hear men “complaining” or “making cheap jokes” about the emotionality of the woman.
 On the other hand, women tend to accuse the man of not being affectionate enough in the relationship.

 We think that the other “could change” if he or she really wanted to, setting aside the peculiarities that both unite us and distinguish us on a biological and social level.

 We don’t always stop to think that the cerebral circuits that govern the manifestation of our emotions are activated differently.
 This is one of the origins of our distinct realities.

 So, for example, it is not true that men don’t fall in love.
 But it manifests itself in a different way for each individual.
 This is because the convergence of gender roles, biology, and our vital experiences conform us into what we are.